Roncooo/gtproject/README.md

 # TODO

-* greedy random policy on the simulation (and then run the cross policy simulation for a bit)
+* run the cross policy simulation for a bit

-* understand if evaluate is needed or not in minimax
+* man vs cpu

+* rewrite README to explain game 1 and game 2 (in game 1 you choose always the best move and so we need best score)

+* compare minimax vs other policies

+* compare different results of minimax varying the depth (is it worth waiting?)

+* manage the odd depth in solve_tree.solve ??